-more precise to enter tempo changes graphically.
+Here’s how to enter tempo changes in Reason.

 - Using the pencil tool, click and drag in the tempo lane to create an empty clip.

 - With the arrow tool, double-click the clip to edit